mavroudo/SequenceDetectionPreprocess/README.md

 The architecture of SIESTA consists of two main components: the preprocessing component and the query processor.
-The preprocessing component (implemented in this repo) is responsible for handling continuously arriving logs and computing the appropriate indices, while the [query processor](https://github.com/mavroudo/SequenceDetectionQueryExecutor) utilizes the stored indices to perform efficient pattern analysis.
-Pattern analysis consists corresponds to various tasks, including pattern detection, pattern mining and pattern exploration.
-You can find detailed instructions of how to deploy the complete infrastracture, along with complete list of all our publications in [this](https://github.com/siesta-tool/siesta-demo) repository
+The preprocessing component (implemented in this repo) is responsible for handling continuously arriving logs and computing the appropriate indices, while the [Query Processor](https://github.com/mavroudo/SequenceDetectionQueryExecutor) utilizes the stored indices to perform efficient pattern analysis.
+Pattern analysis corresponds to various tasks, including pattern detection, pattern mining and pattern exploration.
+You can find detailed instructions of how to deploy the complete infrastracture, along with complete list of all our publications in [this](https://github.com/siesta-tool/siesta-demo) repository.

 ### Preprocess Component
 This module processes the provided logfile using Apache Spark, a framework specifically designed for big data projects,